oracle-livelabs/analytics-ai/generative-ai-agent-oda/terraform/terraform.md

 * Create Dynamic Groups and Policies required for interservice api calls
 * Create an Object Storage Bucket
-* Create a GenAI Agent including knowledge base, datasource, and endpoint with a function
+* Create or connect to an existing GenAI Agent including knowledge base, datasource, and endpoint with a function
+* Create or connect to an existing ODA Instance

 ### Prerequisites

 This lab assumes you have:

 * All previous labs successfully completed
-* Must have an Administrator Account or Permissions to manage several OCI Services: GenAI Agents, Functions, Logging, APM, Network, Dynamic Groups, Policies, Resource Manager
+* Must have an Administrator Account or Permissions to manage several OCI Services: GenAI Agents, Functions, Logging, APM, Network, Dynamic Groups, Policies, Resource Manager, Digital Assistant

 ## Task 1: Create Resource Manager Stack